Book Your Appointment Now!

 The species Nepeta cataria, commonly referred to as catnip, is a well-known plant in the mint family.
 It is characterized by its square stem and typical mint-like appearance.
 The leaves are heart-shaped with serrated edges, and the plant produces small, white flowers with purple spots.

-In natural medicine, various parts of the catnip plant are utilized for their therapeutic properties.
+In natural medicine, various parts of the catnip plant are utilized for their therapeutic benefits.
 The leaves and flowering tops of catnip are commonly harvested for medicinal purposes.
 These plant parts are collected and dried for use in teas, tinctures, and other herbal preparations.

 Catnip contains several active constituents that contribute to its medicinal effects.
 The plant produces essential oils rich in compounds such as nepetalactone, which is known for its sedative and relaxant properties.
 Other constituents include terpenoids and iridoids, which may contribute to catnip’s therapeutic actions.